 - The individual’s symptoms are mild

 - The individual has a strong support system of family members and friends to care for them while they are going through withdrawal

 Sometimes, though, Dilaudid detox does need to take place in a residential facility.
 This is usually true of those who have been abusing the drug in high doses and are likely to experience severe withdrawal symptoms as well as a high potential for relapse.
 It is important to consider your specific situation before beginning any detox program for Dilaudid withdrawal.

 According to Harvard Medical School, “The intensity of the [withdrawal] reaction depends on the dose and speed of withdrawal.”
 As short-acting drugs tend to produce shorter lasting but more painful symptoms, long-acting opioids like Dilaudid will often produce symptoms that linger for extended periods of time.
 And as your symptoms will likely be managed with a medication, this could potentially draw out your withdrawal period for a longer time.

 Most individuals finish Dilaudid detox in about a week or two, but it could take longer.
 There is truly no way to be certain how long your detox program will take until you consult a doctor, but generally, withdrawal from opioids is not as long as those syndromes associated with other drugs like stimulants and sedatives.
 It is important to note, though, that those who have been abusing Dilaudid will require further addiction treatment after detox ends.

 Help Me Find a Dilaudid Detox Center

 Do you want to make a change in your life and end your dependence on Dilaudid?
 We can help you find a detox center that will cater to your needs and allow you to put an end to your Dilaudid use and abuse.
-It is very important that the detox center you choose will allow you to recover as safely as possible, so call 800-405-2627 now to find help and to start the process of reclaiming your life from Dilaudid.
+It is very important that the detox center you choose will allow you to recover as safely as possible, so call 800-405-2627 (Who Answers?) now to find help and to start the process of reclaiming your life from Dilaudid.